How To Find A Cell In Google Sheets

 Utilizing Filter Views

 Filter views enable you to temporarily hide irrelevant data, displaying only the information that matches your specified criteria.
 By using filter views, you can easily locate and analyze cells containing specific values without altering the original dataset.
-(See Also: How To Merge Text From Two Cells In Google Sheets)
+(See Also: How To Find The Highest Number In Google Sheets)

 Conclusion